Tears of the Kingdom - How to Find & Complete Kyokugon Shrine

 Tears of the Kingdom – How to Find & Complete Kyokugon Shrine

-The Kyokugon Shrine is one of the many shrine scattered across Hyrule, and this guide shows you how to complete this particularly confusing shrine.
+The Kyokugon Shrine is one of the many shrine scattered across Hyrule, and this guide shows you how to complete it.

 There are tons of shrines to find and complete in Tears of the Kingdom, including The Kyokugon Shrine, which will reward players with a Light of Blessing as some extra goodies like weapons, armor, or materials to aid them on their journey.

-Tracking down The Kyokugon Shrine can be a bit tricky, and the challenge itself can bit confusing too if you don’t know where to start.
+Tracking down The Kyokugon Shrine can be tricky, and the challenge itself can be confusing, too if you don’t know where to start.
 This guide explains where to find The Kyokugon Shrine, and how to solve the puzzle you’ll find inside.

 Where to Find The Kyokugon Shrine in Tears of the Kingdom